jameslawler/react-native-rss-parser/README.md

 # React-Native RSS parser X
-A React Native compatible RSS parser

 ## About this project
+A React Native compatible RSS parser.

 This is a fork of react-native-rss-parser
 > https://github.com/jameslawler/react-native-rss-parser/